7-10 March 2024, The NEC Birmingham

 The Judge at the flyball finals may not enter for competition a dog which is recorded in their ownership or part ownership.

-In addition dogs may not be handled by the scheduled judge’s spouse or immediate family, or be resident at the same address as the scheduled judge.
-This shall not apply to dogs owned by a judge appointed in an emergency
+In addition dogs may not be handled by the scheduled judge’s spouse or immediate family, or be resident at the same address as the scheduled judge, neither can they form any part of a team, or compete in any events at Crufts.

 Appendix One - Qualifier Specific Rules